The Bold Bank Robbery: Release

 The Bold Bank Robbery was released on July 30, 1904.
 Distribution was handled by Lubin Manufacturing Company and the Kleine Optical Company.
 To promote the film, Siegmund Lubin placed an advertisement in Billboard; appearing in its October 15, 1904 issue, it was the first film to be advertised in the magazine.
 The advertisement offered the film for purchase at the price of 66 dollars, along with a free Victor Talking Machine if one were to purchase two other films.
 An advertisement for the film in the New York Clipper declared that The Bold Bank Robbery was "the most sensational film ever made."

 When the film was shown in theaters, it was played alongside a phonograph, a device used to record and replay audio.
-However, the audio was often not synchronized with the action, perhaps owing to the fact that the projectionists still had to operate the machines by hand.
+However, the audio was often not synchronized with the action, perhaps because the projectionists still had to operate the machines by hand.
 It received a positive review from a writer for the American newspaper The Victoria Advocate, who branded it as a film that "everyone should see."
 Adversely, author Jay Leyda, writing for Film Quarterly, criticized the film for being "obviously derivative."

 In 1904, Edwin S. Porter directed a film entitled Capture of the "Yegg" Bank Burglars, distributed by Edison Studios.
 Filmed in August and September of that year, the film features a group of robbers who execute a heist.
 Porter had been motivated to produce it by The Bold Bank Robbery.
 A man from Belleville, Ontario, who held screenings of The Bold Bank Robbery and paired it with other films in the crime genre, once screened the films at a fair.
 The man was surprised by the ovation received from the audience, writing that "The applause was something amazing.
 I really thought the grandstand had collapsed."

 The film has survived; a print of The Bold Bank Robbery is preserved in the Library of Congress film archive.
 In 2002, the film was released on DVD by Kino International as part of The Movies Begin, a DVD boxset which collects 133 silent short films released between 1894 and 1913.
 The film is now in the public domain.